How Lightning and AC Faults Impact Your Choice of Conductor

 Your Dairyland decoupler will come rated for both lightning and AC fault current.
 Both currents have the potential to damage your equipment without the protection from a Dairyland device.
 However, the significant difference between the behavior of AC fault current and lightning current creates specific needs in your choice of conductor length and diameter.

 Lightning Current & Conductor Length

-Lightning current is measured by magnitude and rate of rise and decay in its waveform.
-The industry typically defines these waveforms of 4µs x 10µs or 8µs x 20µs as standard.
+Lightning current is measured by peak magnitude and the rate of rise and decay in its waveform.
+The typical standard waveforms defined by the industry are 4µs x 10µs and 8µs x 20µs.
 With a peak magnitude of 100kA as an example, this means a lightning strike will only take 4 millionths of a second to reach that magnitude, and then decay to one half that peak value, or 50kA, within 10µs.
 This high rate of rise in the waveform can lead to a dangerously high voltage drop across even short conductors.

 This voltage drop is due to the inductance of the conductor which increases with conductor length.
 Some applications are limited in how devices can be installed, but it is highly recommended to keep conductor lengths below 12 inches total.
 You can read more about the issues surrounding conductor length here.